View All CollectionsFrancis and Clare of Assisi: Early SourcesPope Francis and Francis of AssisiCustodians of the TraditionMore Research Tools

 The Primacy of Christ

-To learn about Scotus’s thought on the Primacy of Christ, read an article by Dr. Philippe Yates.
+For a detailed explanation of Scotus' teaching on the Primacy of Christ, read an article by Dr. Philippe Yates.

 Dominic Monti, OFM